SO MANY REASONS TO KEEP THE SEASON SUSTAINABLE

 But you don’t eat a Christmas tree, so why does it need to be organic?

 Asmus previously owned an organic food market in the Vesterbro neighborhood and he believes people are understanding that sustainable production is both beneficial for their personal health as well as the planet and goes beyond just the food we ingest.
 He sees a tide turning and wants to ride the wave.
 Jul Til Døren is a project between five friends committed to the idea that your Christmas tree can be sustainable.
-They have recently planted 3000 fair-trade organic Christmas tree seedlings and have partnered with biodynamic farm Birkemosegaard in Sjællands Odde and see the future for sustainable trees only growing greener.
+They have recently planted 3000 fair-trade organic Christmas tree seedlings and see the future for sustainable trees only growing greener.

 MORE THAN ORGANIC, FAIR TREES ARE FAIR TRADE CERTIFIED